Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Statistical relations Between Drifting Rate and Other Physical Quantities

 Downward drifting is a common characteristic of repeating FRBs observed across different telescopes and frequency bands.
 In FRB~20121102A, this phenomenon has been consistently reported in bursts spanning a wide frequency range \citep{Hessels_2019, 2019ApJ...882L..18J, 2021MNRAS.505.3041P}.
 Similar drifting patterns were identified in FRB~20180814A, where sub-bursts exhibited progressive shifts to lower frequencies within the CHIME band \citep{2019Natur.566..235C,2020ApJ...896L..41C}.
-Observations of FRB~20180916B using simultaneous LOFAR (110–190\,MHz) and Apertif (1220–1520\,MHz) data confirmed that its characteristic sub-burst downward drifting behavior persists for a decade at radio frequency, with detections down to at least 120\,MHz \citep{2021Natur.596..505P}, while CHIME observations revealed similar drifting structures in the 400–800\,MHz band \citep{2020ApJ...891L...6F}.
-While early studies of FRB~20190711 suggested downward drifting features \citep{2020MNRAS.497.3335D}, subsequent analyses revealed ambiguities in burst classification.
+Observations of FRB~20180916B using simultaneous LOFAR (110–190\,MHz) and Apertif (1220–1520\,MHz) data confirmed that its characteristic sub-burst downward drifting behavior persists for a decade of radio frequency, with detections down to at least 120\,MHz \citep{2021ApJ...911L...3P, 2021Natur.596..505P}, while CHIME observations revealed similar drifting structures in the 400–800\,MHz band \citep{2020ApJ...891L...6F}.
+While early studies of FRB~20190711 suggested downward drifting features \citep{2020MNRAS.497.3335D}, subsequent analyses revealed ambiguities in burst classification, mainly due to the burst's complex temporal and spectral features, including multiple sub-bursts with varying polarization and scattering effects, which made it difficult to clearly classify it as a repeating or non-repeating burst.
 FRB~20201124A displayed complex time-frequency structures with consistent downward drifting across multiple observational campaigns \citep{2021MNRAS.508.5354H, 2022RAA....22l4001Z}.